Boehringer Ingelheim Foundation.

 The Boehringer Ingelheim Foundation is an independent, non-profit foundation that is committed to promoting medical, biological, chemical, and pharmaceutical science.

 Through our various activities, funding programmes, and scientific awards, we want to promote excellence in basic research in the natural and life sciences.
-Among our key objectives is to create the freedom scientists need to conduct outstanding research.
+One of our key objectives is to create the freedom scientists need to conduct outstanding research.

 “We aim to create new prospects for excellent science and research, in part by supporting selected initiatives in our home region.
 But we also provide impulses for life sciences across Germany by supporting promising young group leaders with original and pioneering ideas.”
 Christoph Boehringer, Chairman of the Executive Committee, Boehringer Ingelheim Foundation, 2017

 The funding of the Institute of Molecular Biology (IMB) at the University of Mainz is a milestone in the history of our Foundation.
 It bears witness to our aim of lastingly supporting excellence in the region and is an example of our activities of which we are particularly proud.
 Until 2027, the Boehringer Ingelheim Foundation will provide the IMB with funds totalling approximately 154 million euros.
-Starting in fall 2020, the State of Rhineland-Palatinate will contribute 52 million euros until 2027.
+From fall 2020 until 2027, the State of Rhineland-Palatinate will be contributing 52 million euros.